iFun/Notes/PHIL145/Phil145.md

 Causal argument: one thing causes another; a hypothesis is an initial speculation about a causal claim.
 (Does not work)

-    we need to observe the cause, but we cannot observe the cause we only see the context or conjunction.
+    we need to observe the cause, but we cannot observe the cause we only see the context of conjunction.
     We need induction to justify

 ### Probability(more data high probability)